-Managing Your Boss Effectively: We Either Love Them Or Hate Them
+Managing Your Boss Effectively: Love Them Or Hate Them

 A simple google search on “managing your boss” will bring up research report after research report on this topic.
 Quite a bit of it is research at the academic level.
 We are going to pick out some of the gems and share them with you.